Are you looking for the best mouse repellents available? Then you've come to the right place.!

 Top 5 Best Mouse Repellents Reviewed

-As a quick recap, here are the 5 mouse repellents we looked at.
+As a quick recap, here are the 5 mouse repellents we looked at with our analysis.

-This ultrasonic pest repellent from JALL is a six-pack of plug-in units.
+This ultrasonic pest repellent from Max Moxie is a two-pack of plug-in units.
 They emit ultrasonic (22-65Khz) frequency sound waves that are too high for humans to hear but are definitely in the audible range of mice.

 The sound will become very irritating for them, causing them to spend less time in your house and more time somewhere else.
 This is a very cost effective solution.